 After growing up in small-town Maine, Cooper Campbell Jackson ’89 says, “I came to Williams with a vast knowledge of cross-country skiing, the L.L.Bean catalog, and Stephen King novels, but not much else.”
-The college opened a new world for her, and she now travels the globe as Senior Vice President of Business Affairs for Twentieth Century Fox Film.
+The college opened a new world for her, and she now travels the globe as vice president for business affairs and development at the gaming giant Electronic Arts.

-After graduating cum laude from Williams and then from the Georgetown Law Center, where she worked in the Sex Discrimination Clinic to secure restraining orders for indigent women victimized by sexual harassment, Cooper joined the New York law firm LeBoeuf, Lamb, Greene & MacRae, working in their intellectual property and antitrust litigation group, and then moved to Sheppard, Mullin, Richter & Hampton in Los Angeles.
-She then moved into practice in the entertainment industry, as in-house attorney at Warner Bros. and Sony Pictures.
-She now leads Business Affairs for Twentieth Century Fox’s home entertainment division, working with major digital platforms worldwide to distribute Fox movies and TV, and negotiating content distribution agreements, strategic partnerships and growth initiatives for digital media.
+Cooper graduated cum laude from Williams and then from the Georgetown Law Center, where she worked in the Sex Discrimination Clinic to secure restraining orders for indigent women victimized by sexual harassment.
+She was a member of the intellectual property and antitrust group at LeBoeuf, Lamb, Greene & MacRae, and then moved to Sheppard, Mullin, Richter & Hampton in L.A.
+Shifting to the entertainment industry, she was in-house attorney at Warner Bros., senior vice president of business affairs at Sony Pictures and then at Twentieth Century Fox Film, and is now vice president of business development at Electronic Arts.

 Cooper attended Williams on a full financial aid package and points to the college’s aid program as a central factor in her ability to graduate—the first woman in her family to complete college.
 While enrolled she earned spending money working in Dining Services, printing t-shirts in the Williams Co-op, and waitressing during the summers.
 Her academic interests were wide-ranging: a political science major, she studied international relations but also enjoyed taking courses in literature and art history.
 Her junior year at the Williams-Exeter Programme at Oxford (WEPO) was her first trip out of the country, and she took full advantage of the opportunity by taking tutorials, rowing crew, and traveling across Europe.